Regulated by the General Optical Council (GOC)

 You’ll learn and gain invaluable insight from practising optometrists, ophthalmologists, orthoptists and opticians specialising in dispensing, contact lenses and low vision.
 They will be there to supervise and support you during your time working in the public service clinics in small groups.

-This range of experiences will provide you with not only the practical skills, but also the industry insight and interpersonal skills that will really set you apart in the job market after graduation.
+This range of experiences will provide you with not only practical skills but also industry insight and interpersonal skills that will really set you apart in the job market after graduation.

 Assessment is by written examination (75%), and assessment of practical and clinical performance (25%).
 All examinations need to be passed and an overall average of at least 50% achieved for successful completion of this programme.